rsayyed591/rsayyed591/README.md

 - 👨🏼‍🎓 Studying **BE - Computer Engineering** at M.H.
 Saboo Siddik College of Engineering in Mumbai, India.

-- 🔭 I am passionate about coding and learning software development, always excited about solving complex problems and exploring new technologies.
+- 🔭 I am passionate about coding and learning software development, and I am always excited about solving complex problems and exploring new technologies.

 - 🌱 I’m currently exploring **Full Stack Development**.